elyx-code/format-javascript/README.md

-# Typescript to Javascript compiler
+# Javascript formatted

-Typescript to javascript compiler that only drops the keywords.
-No other changes to the code.
+Programatically format javascript code.
+Given a code string, it returns the formatted/pretty version of that code.